Governor Training and CPD

 How can school governors help in holding schools to account?

 Governors are essential in holding school leaders to account for the quality of all-round education.
-But there’s a fine line between offering support and hold school leaders to account, and intruding in ways that make it more difficult for school leaders to do their job.
+But there’s a fine balance to be struck between offering support and challenge, and avoiding practice that makes it more difficult for school leaders to do their job.

 This online twilight workshop is aimed at helping governors to develop their skills to: